A Weekly Newsletter from the Office of the Department Chairman

 MIT Department of Chemistry

 Deadline Alert!
 Chemformation will not be published on Friday, April 21, and the deadline for the April 14 issue of Chemformation is Monday, April 10.
-Information for any events scheduled for 4/17 through 4/28 or notices must be received by 5 PM on Monday 4/10.
+Notices and information for any events scheduled for 4/17 through 4/28 must be received by 5 PM on Monday 4/10.

 - Chemistry & Industry Seminar

 - "Getting into the Display Business (Again)"

 - Tuesday, April 11, 1995

 - Refreshments to follow